nazrul63/Ground-Support-Equipment-Management-System/README.md

 `company-crud.png` is the snapshot of the system where CRUD operation of the equipment is depicted

-`report-sample.PNG` is the snapshot of the system's reporting module
+`report-module.PNG` is the snapshot of the system's reporting module

+`report-sample.PNG` is the snapshot of a sample of the report

 ## Note